imattau/nostr-community-conventions/README.md

 A resolving client:

+1. Determines relay set, preferring NIP-65 hints if available.

-1. Queries relays for events authored by the target pubkey with `kind=30058` and `d=addr`.
+2. Queries for `kind=30058` events with matching `d` tag.

-2. Verifies the event signature.

-3. Decrypts the payload.
+3. Verifies signature and decrypts payload.

-4. Selects the event with the highest `created_at`.
+4. Selects the latest valid event.

-5. Validates freshness using `updated_at + ttl`.

-6. Attempts endpoints in ascending priority order.
+5. Attempts endpoints by priority.

 ---